bonjourarcade/bonjourarcade/README.md

 Create a state file by clicking on the "floppy" button from the emulator.
 Then move and rename this file to `public/games/<game_id>/save.state`.

+# Game of the Week System

+The game of the week is automatically selected using:
+- **Plinko System**: Weekly seeds (YYYYWW format) determine game selection
+- **Predictions**: Games are pre-selected in `public/plinko/predict/predictions.yaml`
+- **Automatic**: No manual file editing required